 An additional 13-14 SHC of courses should be selected from courses classified as general education within the Comprehensive Articulation Agreement.
 Students should select these courses based on their intended major and transfer university.

-Total General Education Hours Required: 45 ı otal OCH CHAI Luucuuoii 110413 rvcuuii cu.
-1.7
+Total General Education Hours Required: 45

 OTHER REQUIRED HOURS (15 SHC)

 Required Courses

 All AA students are required to take the following course.
 Courses should preferably be taken the first semester, but no later than the second semester.